Tsuzuki awakes to hear Anna crying about her dream last night. Then, a nasty little error comes back to haunt them both.

 "Papa!" she wailed.
 Tsuzuki crawled over to her.

-“What about him?” he whispered.
-“Did you have a dream about your dad?”
-Anna nodded as she whimpered.
+"What about him?" he whispered.
+"Did you have a dream about your dad?"
+Anna nodded as she wiped away her tears.
 Tsuzuki held her in his arms.
 She cried against his chest.
 He kissed her on the forehead.

-“Shhh,” Tsuzuki whispered.
-“You won’t forget him.
-I won’t let you.”
+"Shhh," Tsuzuki whispered.
+"You won't forget him.
+I won't let you."
 Anna cried on his chest.
-A strange ease filled Tsuzuki.
+A peculiar sense ease filled Tsuzuki.
 Good/, he thought.
 Good, she's still here./ They still had some time before the shield broke down.
 Suddenly, his cell phone buzzed.
 Tsuzuki jerked his head upwards.

-“Answer it,” Anna sobbed.
+"Answer it," Anna whispered.
 Her boyfriend gave her a puzzled look.

 "You sure?" he asked.

-“Answer it!” she insisted.
-The Shinigami looked over at his phone.
+"Answer it," she insisted.
+The shinigami looked over at his phone sitting on the nightstand.
 He dropped his shoulders.

 "Alright," he said.
 Tsuzuki let go of his beloved and picked up his phone.